dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-analyze-ink-with-analysis-hints.md

   - "ink [WPF], AnalysisHintNode objects [WPF]"
   - "AnalysisHintNode objects [WPF]" ms.assetid: d4421ed4-77f5-4640-829e-9f1de50b2ff2
+description: Learn how a System.Windows.Ink.AnalysisHintNode provides a hint for the System.Windows.Ink.InkAnalyzer to which it is attached.
 ---
 # How to: Analyze Ink with Analysis Hints